aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 You can add PDF and HTML data from an S3 bucket with the default data preparation script used in the demos above.
 This script is not optimized for arbitrary datasets, so the answer quality may vary if the data needs to be prepared differently from the demo.

+> [!WARNING]
-*Note: Processing data using the Sort Benchmark data preparation script will send your data to OpenAI, and optionally Amazon Textract for calls to their AI services.
-Consider whether this is acceptable if you are using a non-public website for testing.*
+> Processing data using the Sort Benchmark data preparation script will send your data to OpenAI, and optionally Amazon Textract for calls to their AI services.
+Consider whether this is acceptable if you are using a non-public website for testing.

 1. Run the Sycamore S3 Crawler container with additional parameters:
 ```